awsdocs/amazon-aurora-user-guide/doc_source/dbqms-api.md

 ## DescribeTabs<a name="DescribeTabs"></a>

-List query tabs created by an IAM user in a given account\.
+List query tabs created by a user in a given account\.

 ## GetQueryString<a name="GetQueryString"></a>